cfitz/gildr/README.md

 #### Create a guild

-We are finally ready to create a guild:
+We are finally ready to create a guild.
+We need to provide a name and a description:

 ```bash
 curl -X POST  -H "Content-Type: application/json"  -H "Authorization: Bearer ${TOKEN}" -d '{"guild": {"name":"rad dads","description":"dads are cool."}}' http://localhost:8080/v1/guilds